Isaiah 36-39: God delivers Israel from Assyria and foretells captivity in Babylon

 Isaiah 49-57: The Messianic Servant vicariously bears the sins of His people

 A figure is introduced in Isaiah 40-48 who will become the focus of Isaiah 49-57.
-As the Messianic Servant of Yahweh, He will bring deliverance on a far greater scale than Cyrus ever could.
+As the messianic Servant of Yahweh, He will bring deliverance on a far greater scale than Cyrus ever could.
 Four poems in Isaiah, dubbed “Servant Songs,” make this Servant their central focus, each zooming in on a different aspect of His identity and work.
+Of course, these songs point to Jesus of Nazareth.

 - Isaiah 42, the first Servant Song, depicts the Servant as sympathetic, gently but persistently intent on bring justice to the world (vv.
 1-9).